-Whether it's going back to school or whether it's losing weight, whatever it is, write it down and give it a 1, 5, or 10-year time frame.
+Whether it's going back to school or starting a family, whatever it is, write it down, and give it a 1, 5, or 10-year time frame.

 What big goals did you decide to tackle over the next 1, 5, and 10 years?
 Share yours below.
 I can't wait to see them in the comments.